 Outside of work, what are your hobbies and interests?

 I run regularly and have taken part in 10ks, half marathons, marathons, and more recently ultra marathons, which are 100k!
 I am a run leader at my local running club and find it rewarding helping others to succeed.

 Tell us a little-known fun fact about yourself:

 I once appeared in my favourite TV programme, Police Interceptors, while attending a callout in Scarborough.
 And no, I didn’t get arrested!

 Tel: 07890 068679

 June 1st marked a full year since NY Highways launched, welcoming around 200 staff into the team from former contractor Ringway.
 Over the past 12 months, plenty of hard work has been going on behind the scenes to establish and put processes in place.

-This partnership has led to significant savings against budget and led to the successful delivery of NY Highways’ first winter service alongside NYCC.
+This partnership has led to significant savings against budget and led to the successful delivery of NY Highways’ first winter service alongside NYC.
 The team kept the county moving through various storms and the experience will help shape future winter service delivery in North Yorkshire.

 Innovation is a priority within NY Highways and over the past year, there have been many successes in terms of embracing technology.

 In May, the installation of off-grid power units that harness wind and solar power in the Selby and Boroughbridge depots has allowed NY Highways to decrease their reliance on electricity.
-If successful, these could be rolled out at other locations, helping to boost NYCC’s aim to be carbon neutral by 2030.
+If successful, these could be rolled out at other locations, helping to boost NYC’s aim to be carbon neutral by 2030.